smartdevicelink/sdl_app_library_guides/docs/Displaying a User Interface/Text Images and Buttons/index.md

 This guide covers presenting text and images on the screen as well as creating, showing, and responding to custom buttons you create.

 ## Template Fields
-The `SDLScreenManager` is a manager for easily creating and sending text, images and soft buttons for your SDL app.
+The `ScreenManager` is a manager for easily creating and sending text, images and soft buttons for your SDL app.
 To update the UI, simply give the manager the new UI data and sandwich the update between the manager's  `beginUpdates` and ` endUpdatesWithCompletionHandler:` methods.

 | SDLScreenManager Parameter Name | Description |
 |:--------------------------------------------|:--------------|